Get,

 What is Natarajasana?

-Natarajasana is a standing, balancing and back bending yoga pose.
+Natarajasana is a standing, balancing and back-bending yoga pose.
 Natarajasana pose is derived from the classical Indian dance form ‘Bharatanatyam’.
-Natarajasana is a combination of Sanskrit words in which ‘Nata’ means dancer, ‘raja’ means King and ‘asana’ means pose.
+Natarajasana is a combination of Sanskrit words in which ‘Nata’ means dancer, ‘raja’ means King, and ‘asana’ means pose.
 Natarajasana yoga is also known as the Lord of the Dance pose yoga.
 1

 Natarajasana is a physically challenging pose as it requires more flexibility in the legs, hips, and spine.
 Natarajasana pose is a chest opener.
-It stretches the thighs, shoulder, abdomen, and inguinal region, which may strengthenthe ankles and legs.
+It stretches the thighs, shoulder, abdomen, and inguinal region, which may strengthen the ankles and legs.
 While performing, you must practice enough to prepare your mind and body.
 If you regularly practice, it might help in developing strong mental endurance and sturdy concentration.1

 The dance pose yoga is a perfect balancing asana and helps us become more grounded.
 Natarajasana benefits may activate the Mooladhara chakra and bring in feelings of stability, security, and awareness in the body.1

-How to do it?
+How to Do It?

 Natarajasana is also known as the “Lord of the dance pose”.
 Practising Natarajasana can stretch and add flexibility to the spine.
 However, it is absolutely contraindicated in people suffering from slipped discs as it applies pressure on the spine and entire back.

-Dr. Siddharth Gupta, MD
+Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 Do You Know?